MARS: Malleable Actor-Critic Reinforcement Learning Scheduler

 \subsection{Background}

-A Workflow application is a set of tasks or instructions executed on some arbitrary input by some particular order as steps.
-Figure \ref{fig:workflow} shows a simple workflow.
-Though workflow description can be in any form, however, to use more standard version we choose to comply Simple Workflow Service (SWF) \cite{Amazon_AWS}.
-Each task could have dependency to others or it could be executed individually and independently.
+A workflow application is a set of tasks or instructions executed on arbitrary input by particular order as steps.
+Workflow can be chained computation in physics, chemistry, etc. To improve the performance of workflows and create more meaningful relations between tasks, steps and requirements, we can use a directed acyclic graph (DAG) based on each component.
+As Hongzi M. and et al showed in their approach, creating DAG from workflows can be done in two categories.
+First, it can be done considering pure output related and their dependency.
+Second, another DAG can be generated based on tasks' resource requirements.

-To improve performance of workflows and create more meaningful relation between tasks, steps and requirements, we use a directed acyclic graph (DAG) based on each component.
-Moreover, a second graph can be built based on requirements of entire workflow.
-Any workflows can have just one or multiple requirement DAGs based on the complexity of the workflow.
-Similarly, two DAGs represents target system resources and scheduling requirements.
-System resources are queries from existing resource manager which explained in detail in section \ref{model}, scheduling requirements are number of CPUs per node, and/or entire workflow, the amount of memory, I/O and the cost based on desired parameters such as I/O throughput, CPU usage, GPU usage, etc. More details are provided in section \ref{rl_objects}.
+Any workflow can have just one or multiple requirement DAGs based on the complexity of the workflow.
+Similarly, both DAGs can represent the target system resources and scheduling requirements.
+System resources are queries from existing resource manager which are explained in detail in section \ref{model}, scheduling requirements are the number of CPUs per node and/or entire workflow, the amount of memory, I/O and the cost based on desired parameters such as I/O throughput, CPU usage, GPU usage, etc. More details are provided in section \ref{design}.

-Traditionally Mu'alem and et al. \cite{932708} introduced backfilling over well known first come first serve (FCFS) algorithm to overcome the fragmentation problem.
-Backfilling uses dynamic partitioning to schedule tasks to run on distributed system to maximize the performance.
-There are two major implementations, conservative backfilling and easyfilling.
-Both can cause a starvation.
-However, with defining a window size interval and normal distribution of input we can achieve a better performance\cite{932708}.
-Further more, Fan and et al \cite{10.1145/3307681.3325401} introduced multi-objective selection scheduling based on fixed window sizes.
-Their method uses FCFS with a fixed interval to avoid starvation which is adopted in couple of reinforcement learning proposals\cite{Domeniconi2019CuSHCS} when training time grows exponentially for the increased dataset.